A compassionate circle of care for pregnant people and families of Northwestern Ontario.

 Prenatal, labor and birth preparation, and postpartum supports are designed to help you fully explore your available options and improve your overall safety.
 By supporting you in your personal decision-making and helping you to access important resources, the Midwifery Program can support you to achieve your best potential as a parent.

 Generally, you see your midwife monthly until you’re 28 weeks pregnant, then bi-weekly until 36 weeks, and then weekly until you have your baby.
 An average appointment lasts 30 to 45 minutes.

 - Postpartum support

 - Labor and birth preparation

 - 2SLGBTQI + care

 Our goal is to offer safer, more family-friendly and personalized midwifery services in a community health centre setting, that focus on your individual health needs and life circumstances.

 This program is available FREE OF CHARGE to people living in Northwestern Ontario.

-Self-referrals are welcome at our clinics in Thunder Bay, Armstrong and Longlac.
+Self-referrals are welcome at any of our sites.